Sharkthovenzart/Sharkthovenzart/README.md

 ### Hi there 👋, my name is Sharkthoven.
 #### I am Gamer and Piano Composer :musical_note::musical_note:
-I am Game Developer from Thailand who passionate about making some cool game and tutorial how to make it.
-I really enjoy learning languages JavaScript or TypeScript.
+I am Game Developer from Thailand who passionate about making some game(rarely) and some cool thing.
+I really enjoy learning languages JavaScript or Python.
 And also nice to meet you all.

 ![Sharkthoven's github stats](https://github-readme-stats.vercel.app/api?username=Sharkthoven&show_icons=true&theme=synthwave)

-### Skills: C / Python / Java / JS / HTML / CSS
+### Skills: C / Python (Basic) / JS / HTML / CSS

 - 🔭 I’m currently working as Piano Composer at MuseScore.
-- 🌱 I’m currently learning Vue 3, JavaScript, C++, C#
+- 🌱 I’m currently learning Vue 3, JavaScript, C++, Python
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: Facebook / Line / Discord
 - ⚡ Fun fact: "Yesterday is history.
 Tomorrow is a mystery.
 Today is a gift.
 That's why it's called the present"